zhiachong/victorzhou.com/content/posts/2018-05-01-how-i-landed-offers.md

 Take it like a typical brainstorming session with a coworker, so explore _as widely and as deeply_ as you can.

+## Understanding Your Strengths and Flaws

 It’s crucial to know that these design interviews are meant to explore how much you know and how well you know it, and it’s **an opportunity for you to shine.** I watched this Youtube [video](https://www.youtube.com/watch?v=ZgdS0EUmn70) from an ex-Facebook engineer about how to solve design problems, and it gave me insights that helped me tremendously with my design interviews.
 My two main learnings from it: **drive the design conversation,** and **show what you know**.

 I listed out my competency level for: **data structures** (linked list, hash map, binary tree, binary search tree, heap, array), **algorithms** (binary search, hashing, dynamic programming, sorting), and **language-specific syntax and libraries** (like sort, lambda for Python, appending, indexing).

 I picked the area I was worst at, and started working on it: **algorithms**.

+## Preparing for Algorithms

 Algorithms have never been my forte.
 It’s been a while since my college days, and I didn’t spend much time doing binary search in my day-to-day career.
 I had an inkling of how each algorithm would perform, and in what scenarios to use them.
 But I wasn’t 100% comfortable with writing a binary search in under 10 mins.
 On a whiteboard.
 In front of an interviewer.

 I also picked up a bunch of fine-point markers from [Amazon](https://www.amazon.com/86601-Low-Odor-Markers-Assorted-8-Count/dp/B000Z88D2E/ref=sr_1_3?ie=UTF8&qid=1518801079&sr=8-3&keywords=white+board+pens), which work amazingly well.
 Perhaps it’s just me, but the fine-point markers in interviewing rooms usually don’t work at all.
 I’d usually scramble for 2–3 mins looking for a working pen, and that’s 2–3 mins you can’t afford to waste.
-Plus, fine-point markers allow you to write 5–8 lines of code on a typical whiteboard vs thicker ones. :)
+Plus, fine-point markers allow you to write 5–8 lines of code on a typical whiteboard vs thicker ones. 🙂

-Pro tip: Get your own set of fine-point markers
+**Pro tip: Get your own set of fine-point markers**

 I got a whiteboard from Costco for \$50, some books from Amazon (listed in the tools I recommend section below), and started my coding practice.
 I made sure I ramped up on binary search, recursion, dynamic programming, BFS and DFS.
 A lot of interviewing questions revolved around recursion and binary search or some variations of it.